biofuture/Ublastx_stageone/README.md

 Example of meta-data file **meta-data.txt**  Tips:
 * You need keep the first and second column's name as SampleID and Name
 * The SampleID are required to be numbers counting from 1 to 2 to 3 etc.
-* Category is the classification of your samples into groups and we will colored your samples in PcoA by this informaton
+* Category is the classification of your samples into groups and we will colored your samples in PcoA with this informaton
 * The meta-data table should be separated by tabular for each of the items
 * The Name of each sample should be the fastq file names for your pair-end Illumina sequencing data, your fastq files will automatically be recognized by Name_1.fq and Name_2.fq, so you need to keep the name consistent with your fq file name.
 For example your have two pair end samples STAS_1.fq STAS_2.fq and SWHAS104_1.fq SWHAS104_2.fq.
 The meta-data.txt could be like this.